mikemoore1618/project-1-game-pong/README.md

 ### Backlog

 My biggest hurdle was getting the ball to move and bounce around the gameboard.
-Features I would like to add in the future are different difficulty levels and a 1 player mode where you can battle an AI bot.
+Features I would like to add in the future are different difficulty levels and a 1 player mode where you can battle a bot.